decentraland/ethalarm/README.md

 # ethalarm

-A tool to get notified about new events triggered by smart contracts.
+Get notified of events triggered by Ethereum contracts.

 ## Running